Neethu9074/carbon/README.md

 ./build/upgrade-nodejs
 ```

-Once executed, verify that it was successful via the usual `npm test`.
+Once executed, verify that it was successful via the usual `yarn run test`.

 ## Troubleshooting